Spectral rigidity of two-dimensional Liouville tori: Dynamical preliminaries

+We emphasize that the definition above in particular requires a rational torus to be a \emph{graph} over $\T^2$.
+This graph property corresponds, in spirit, to the \emph{convexity} of a resonant caustic in billiards.

-We remark that since all periodic geodesics of a fixed rational torus are isotopic as curves in $\T^2$, the homology class of a rational torus $\CT$ specified in Definition~\ref{def:RT} does not depend on the particular choice of the geodesic.
+We remark that since all closed geodesics of a fixed rational torus are homotopy equivalent as closed curves in $\T^2$, the homology class of a rational torus $\CT$ specified in Definition~\ref{def:RT} does not depend on the particular choice of the closed orbit in $\CT$.
+For convenience, when a rational torus has homology class $(m,n)$, we shall call it an \emph{$(m,n)$-rational torus} or simply an \emph{$(m,n)$-torus}.
+It will follow from Proposition~\ref{prop:geom RT} that if an $(m,n)$-rational torus exists then it is always unique.

+Although we do not \emph{a priori} assume any primitivity of the homology class of the rational torus in Definition~\ref{def:RT}, it will later follow from Proposition~\ref{prop:geom RT} (particularly the minimality property in part (1)) that the homology class of $\CT$ is always a \emph{primitive} element of $H_1(\T^2, \Z)$, i.e., it is not a positive integer multiple of a different element in $H_1(\T^2, \Z)$.
+Under the identification $\Z^2 \simeq H_1(\T^2, \Z)$, the primitive elements $(m,n)$ are precisely the coprime pairs of integers.
+In fact, if an $(m,n)$-rational torus exists, then all closed geodesics in the homology class $(km,kn)$ are iterates of geodesics of the $(m,n)$-rational torus.